globus/globus-compute/docs/endpoints/endpoints.rst

-As Globus Compute endpoints may be run on a diverse set of computational resources (i.e., the gamut from laptops to supercomputers), it is important to configure each CEA instance to match the underlying capabilities and restrictions of the resource.
+As Globus Compute endpoints may be run on a diverse set of computational resources (i.e., the gamut from laptops to supercomputers), it is important to configure each instance to match the underlying capabilities and restrictions of the resource.
 The default configuration is functional |nbsp| --- |nbsp| it will process tasks |nbsp| ---
-|nbsp| but it is intentionally limited to only use processes on the Endpoint host.
-In
+|nbsp| but it is intentionally limited to only use processes on the Endpoint host; in
-its entirety, the default configuration is:
+particular, on an HPC host, it will not use any additional computational nodes.
+In its entirety, the default configuration is:

 .. code-block:: yaml